 Aneesha Dharwadker holds a Master in Design Studies degree from the Harvard University Graduate School of Design, and a Bachelor of Architecture degree from Cornell University.
-Her research and design projects focus on issues of urbanization, form, representation, and new methods of cartography.
+Her research and design projects focus on issues of urbanization, design representation, and new methods of cartography.
 She has a specific interest in the modernist movement, particularly in the overlaps between literature and architecture.
 While her undergraduate work focuses on the design of buildings and small-scale urban projects, her graduate and professional work considers issues of globalization, materiality, and the presence of history in urban form, with an emphasis on Indian cities.

-She is originally from Chicago, and is currently a 2016-2017 Designer-In-Residence in the Department of Landscape Architecture at the University of Illinois Urbana-Champaign.
-During the 2013-2014 academic year she was at the Boston Architectural College as an Adjunct Faculty member for the Master of Architecture program.
+She is originally from Chicago, and is currently a Designer-In-Residence in the Department of Landscape Architecture at the University of Illinois Urbana-Champaign.
+During the 2013-2014 academic year she was an Adjunct Faculty member at the Boston Architectural College in the Master of Architecture program.